Perdiga/.NET-Ecommerce-Project/README.md

 ## Feedback and Contributions

-🙌 We value your feedback and encourage contributions from the open-source community.
+🙌 I value your feedback and encourage contributions from the open-source community.
 If you have any suggestions, ideas for improvement, or encounter any issues, please don't hesitate to raise an issue or submit a pull request.
 Together, we can make this project even better!

 👏 Thank you for taking the time to explore My Awesome Ecommerce Project.
 We hope you find it useful and that it inspires you in your own ecommerce endeavors😊.